-- Level 1 Quoted prices in active markets for identical assets or liabilities as of the measurement date. - Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the same term of the assets or liabilities. - Level 3 Inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 2 Inputs other than Level 1 that are observable, either directly or indirectly, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market data for substantially the same term of the assets or liabilities. - Level 3 Inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.